-On March 29, 1989, American business magnate Michael Milken was indicted on 98 counts of racketeering and fraud relating to an investigation into an allegation of insider trading and other offenses.
+On March 29, 1989, Americanbusiness magnateMichael Milken was indicted on 98 counts of racketeering and fraud relating to an investigation into an allegation of insider trading and other offenses.
 Milken was accused of using a wide-ranging network of contacts to manipulate stock and bond prices.
 It was one of the first occasions that a RICO indictment was brought against an individual with no ties to organized crime.
 Milken pled guilty to six lesser, non-RICO, securities fraud offenses rather than risk spending the rest of his life in prison, and ended up serving 22 months in prison.
+Milken was also ordered banned for life from the securities industry.
+[16]

 On September 7, 1988, Milken's employer, Drexel Burnham Lambert, was alleged to have participated in committing an element of RICO.
 They were later indicted under the legal doctrine that corporations are responsible for their employees' crimes.
 Drexel avoided RICO charges by pleading no contest to lesser felonies.
 While many sources say that Drexel pleaded guilty, in truth the firm only admitted it was "not in a position to dispute the allegations."
 If Drexel had been indicted, it would have had to post a performance bond of up to \$1 billion to avoid having its assets frozen.
 This would have taken precedence over all of the firm's other obligations-including the loans that provided 96 percent of its capital.
 If the bond ever had to be paid, its shareholders would have been practically wiped out.
-Since banks will not extend credit to a firm indicted under RICO, an indictment would have likely put Drexel out of business.[16]
+Since banks will not extend credit to a firm indicted under RICO, an indictment would have likely put Drexel out of business.
+[17]